XiaohanSong0930/VLMEvalkit/README.md

 ### Step 1 Downloading Benchmark & Generating .tsv File
 Downloading benchmark:
-Please download our benchmark at .
+Please search XiaohanSong/test_data at Hugging Face and download the folder test_data.

 Generating .tsv file:
 Go to visual_social.py, find line 80 and 90, and fill in the paths of test_qtva.json and test_slices of our benchmark.